cmmr/Marker-MAGu/README.md

 1)  adds marker genes from 10s of thousands of phages derived from human metagenomes
 2)  tweaks the thresholds so that phages and bacteria are detected with similar specificity and sensitivity

-*The relative abundance of bacteria/archaea with be nearly identical to `Metaphlan4` using default settings if `Marker-MAGu` is run with `--detection relaxed` (33% of marker genes required for detection).
+*The relative abundance of bacteria/archaea with be highly similar to `Metaphlan4`(default settings) if `Marker-MAGu` is run with `--detection relaxed` (33% of marker genes required for detection).
 With `Marker-MAGu --detection default` output will be a bit less sensitive and a bit more specific, using a stricter threshold (75% of marker genes required for detection).
 Changes in settings and databases will likely change the output*

 Also, as in `Metaphlan4` **SGBs**, or **S**pecies-level **G**enome **B**ins are genomically-distinct species.